cpaxton/germ/Readme.md

 ##### LEFT-OF

 This predicate indicates that *Parent* is to the left of *Child*, from the frame of reference of *Child*.
+This is the positive *x* direction.

 ##### RIGHT-OF

+*Parent* is to the right of *Child*, from local coordinate frame.
+This is the negative x direction.

 ##### ABOVE

+*Parent* is above *child*.
+This is the positive *y* direction.

 ##### BELOW

+*Parent* is above *child*.
+This is the negative *y* direction.

 ##### IN-FRONT-OF

+Positive *z* direction.
+Note that this is a different set of axes than I used in the world coordinate frame!
+This is because the WAM arm uses *z* for where each link points, so that makes the most sense for "front" in my mind.

 ##### IN-BACK-OF

+Negative *z* direction.
+Note that this is a different set of axes than I used in the world coordinate frame!
+This is because the WAM arm uses *z* for where each link points, so that makes the most sense for "front" in my mind.

 ##### WORLD-LEFT-OF

+Positive *y* direction.

 ##### WORLD-RIGHT-OF

+Negative *y* direction.

 ##### WORLD-ABOVE

+Positive *z* direction.

 ##### WORLD-IN-FRONT-OF

+Positive *y* direction.

 ##### WORLD-IN-BACK-OF

+Positive *z* direction.

 ##### NEAR

+Distance is within some bound, defaulting at 0.20m.

 ##### NEAR-MESH

+Distance as computed by FCL (via MoveIt) within some bound, defaulting at 0.10m.

 ##### NEAR-XY

+Distance in only the world X-Y plain is within some bound, defaulting at 0.10m.

 ##### TOUCHING

+Determines if two objects or links are in collision, as determined by FCL (via MoveIt).

 ## Conventions